12

 More about the memorial after the break.

 Similar to how the UN is formed by individual nations, the memorial entails a cube comprised of smaller “cells.”
 These cells, which are meant to represent the “collective nature of the UN’s identity” fuse together to create the final shape.
-Each piece functions differently as some provide exhibition space and others function as offices and restaurants. explained that the “memorial should represent the nature of the United Nations, where many individual nations come together to create one entity, but without losing their individual identities.”
+Each piece functions differently as some provide exhibition space and others function as offices and restaurants.
+ACME explained that the “memorial should represent the nature of the United Nations, where many individual nations come together to create one entity, but without losing their individual identities.”

-, London
+ACME, London

 Kelvin Chu , Daewon Kwak , Friedrich Ludwig , Isabel de la Mora , Monica Prenziuso, Teresa Yeh